-- 18) Do not insert flue pipe into masonry chimney further than the wall of the flue tile.
+- 17) Keep the use of stove pipe to a minimum, especially elbows. as every turn in your pipe cuts down on the draft.
+Be sure all horizontal stretches of pipe slope slightly back toward the stove. - 18) Do not insert flue pipe into masonry chimney further than the wall of the flue tile.
 Also, single wall stove pipe must not penetrate combustible ceilings or walls.
 Stove pipe clearances must be at least 18" from combustibles.

-See diagram for instructions on connecting the stove to - your chimney, and for installing chimney sections through a combustible wall.
+See diagram for instructions on connecting the stove to your chimney, and for installing chimney sections through a combustible wall.
 All combustible wall or ceiling penetrations must conform to CAN/CSA-B365.
-A chimney connector shall not pass through an attic, roof space, closet, floor, ceiling, or similar concealed space. - Do not connect the unit to a chimney serving another appliance. - 20) Make sure your chimney is high enough to give a good draft.
-Trees, hills, overhangs or other house, etc. near your chimney can cause a downdraft resulting in a smoke-filled room. - Exhaust fans, such as bathroom and kitchen, can cause a drop in air pressure in your house, which will increase the chance of your stove "puffing" smoke or leaking smoke.
-If you have any trouble with smoke leakage related to exhaust fans, you will need to provide extra ventilation to minimize the air pressure drop in your house. - 21) Remove the protective sticker paper from the cooking surface of the stove. - 22) Your stove is supplied with a nickel-plated 5/8 inch tube to serve as a protective railing along the front of the stove at the level of the cooking surface.
+A chimney connector shall not pass through an attic, roof space, closet, floor, ceiling, or similar concealed space.

+- 19) Do not connect the unit to a chimney serving another appliance. - 20) Make sure your chimney is high enough to give a good draft.
+Trees, hills, overhangs or other house, etc. near your chimney can cause a downdraft resulting in a, smoke-filled room.
+Exhaust fans, such as bathroom and kitchen, can cause a drop in air pressure in your house, which will increase the chance of your stove "puffing" smoke or leaking smoke.
+If you have any trouble with smoke leakage related to exhaust fans, you will need to provide extra ventilation to minimize the air pressure drop in vou house. - 21) Remove the protective sticker paper from the cooking surface of the stove. - 22) Your stove is supplied with a stainless 5/8 inch tube, to serve as a protective railing along the front of the stove, at the level of the cooking surface.
 You will notice two chrome spacers (one end of spacer cut at an angle).
 These two spacers fit between the railing and the top of the stove.
-The railing is fastened by means of bolts supplied. - Makeshift compromise during installation may result in a fire hazard. - 24) This stove is designed to burn solid wood.
-You will obtain the best results with cordwood cut to 16" lengths, split and dried.
+The railing is fastened by means of bolts supplied. - 23) Makeshift compromise during installation may result in a fire hazard - 24) This stove is designed to burn solid wood.
+You will obtain the best results with cordwood cut to 16" lengths split and dried.
 Special care should be taken when burning scraps of framing lumber or furniture lumber because it is so easy to overheat your stove.
 Not only might you burn your bread, it is a potential fire hazard.
 Do not attempt to burn coal, plastic, or any other petroleum products.
-If you do not have smoke detectors, be sure to install some.
+If you do not have smoke detectors be sure to install some.